facebookarchive/nuclide/pkg/nuclide/server/README.md

 {"workspace": null, "ca": "-----BEGIN CERTIFICATE-----\n...
 ```

-The `start-nuclide-server` command also has a useful help option:
+The `nuclide-start-server` command also has a useful help option:

 ```
-./start-nuclide-server -h
+./nuclide-start-server -h
 ```

 This explains many of the other options available, such as timeout, workspace